 Our goal has always been to help children

-HOW to think,
+learn HOW to think,

 rather than WHAT to think.